You’re building your email list, right?

 Option 1: Hello Bar

-Hello Bar offers a lot of features to capture more emails.
+Hello Bar offers simple, minimal pop-ups, bars, and slide-ins to capture more emails.

 hellobar